just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

 *  **Date:**
     * Select the date on which the work took place.
 *  **Hours Worked:**
     * Enter the time you spent on the project in this time period.
 Enter time in decimal format (1 hour and 30 mins should be entered as 1.5 hours).
 Please do your best to accurately record or estimate time worked.
-It need not be perfect, but if you are concerenced about being accurate, please use Toggl or another tool to assist you.
+It need not be perfect, but if you are concerned about being accurate, please use Toggl or another tool to assist you.
 *  **Work Description:**
     * Describe the work in a few words that indicate specific progress and outcomes you worked on for most of that day, in a language clients will understand.
 Between 3 and 20 words is the right level of detail.
 If you're entering the same phrase every day, you're not being specific enough.
     * Never combine line items between projects.
 If you worked on 2 different codes (project slugs) during the day, they must be separate line items.
     * Client pay us to do work and does not care about your environment setup, training, or who works with who.
 Just indicate what task/objective the client requires that you were working on, any progress or setbacks, and status. **Note:** this does not mean you should *not* log your setup time, just include it within the hours worked that you report for the related task.
         * *Bad example:* "attended meeting X".
 Nobody cares if you were at the meeting.
 Mention what you learned, contributed, or what was decided or accomplished in the meeting.
-This goes back to requiring different descriptons each day.
+This goes back to requiring different descriptions each day.
         * *Bad example:* "sprint meeting".
 Instead, mention a key decision at the meeting or topic that helped accomplish our assigned tasks and goals.
         * *Good example:* Completed Trello Task "Title copied here".
 Changed deployment parameters so that we could meet our goal of reducing downtime during deploys.
 Prepared report on test coverage, based on request from client.
         * *Good example:* Finished voicemail, website and google maps setup for Customer X.